 2. Fintech & Digital Banks (Fastest Option)

-Digital providers such as Wise and similar fintech platforms are widely used because they offer:
+Digital providers like Wise and similar fintech platforms are widely used because they provide the following:

-This is often the preferred route for startups and small businesses.
+This is the preferred option for startups and small businesses.

 3. Specialist Providers (For Non-Residents)